 Where you’ll experience natural disasters

-According to the Federal Emergency Management Agency (FEMA), floods are the main source of natural disasters in the country.
+According to the Federal Emergency Management Agency (FEMA), floods are the primary source of natural disasters in the country.
 The problem is, only about 13% of homeowners have a Flood insurance policy.
 And, nearly 20% of flood insurance claims come from low to moderate risk areas.
 It’s always in your best interest to call your county planning department to find out if your home is located in a flash-flood-prone area and to discuss options with your insurance agent.

 If you’re separated from family during a natural disaster evacuation and are unable to reach one another by phone, be sure everyone knows to register online via the American Red Cross’ Safe and Well list.
-This is especially helpful for family who is not nearby and may not be affected by the disaster.
-They are able to learn your safety status if they are unable to find you.
+This is especially helpful for the family who is not nearby and may not be affected by the disaster.
+They can learn your safety status if they are unable to find you.
 Of course, utilizing social media is another effective tool to keep in communication.
-But keep backup options in mind, in case you do not have access to your cell phone or internet.
+But keep backup options in mind, in case you do not have access to your cell phone or the internet.
 If that’s the case, Contact Loved Ones uses a toll-free phone system to get you connected to family.

-Getting your life back in order
+Get your finances back in order

 Know that proof of home ownership may be required to receive Federal disaster assistance.
 If you need a copy of your mortgage or deed of trust, contact your lending institution.
 NOTE: You must continue to pay your mortgage even if your home is destroyed or unlivable due to a disaster.
 Failure to pay your mortgage could put your loan in default, which could trigger a foreclosure.